Baltimore Canyon Open Space Preserve: Hidden Gem for Hikers in Marin County

 Trails and Hiking

-The Southern Marin Line Road Trail is another option.
-It follows an old railroad grade from Crown Road to Christmas Tree Hill.
-This wide forest road offers a gentle walk through redwood forests.
+The Southern Marin Line Road Trail provides another excellent walking option, following an old railroad grade from Crown Road to Christmas Tree Hill and providing an easy stroll through redwood forests.

 Wildlife and Flora